-Case study description
+Case study description, Brackendale

 When the standards for the year ahead were set, it was expected that monthly output of units manufactured would be 10,000 units.
 By the time July was reached, output had fallen to 8,000 units per month because of a fall in market share of sales.
-Exhibit 22.14 reports the original budget and the actual outcome for the month of July.
+The table set out below reports the original budget and the actual outcome for the month of July.

-The original budget is based on a standard direct material cost of £4 per kg of raw material, a standard direct labour cost of £5 per hour and a standard variable cost rate of £3 per direct labour hour.
-Each unit of output requires 0.5 kg of raw materials and 12 minutes of labour time.
-The actual cost of direct materials was found to be £4.40 per kg, the actual cost of direct labour was found to be £5.50 per hour and the actual variable overhead cost rate was £2.80 per direct labour hour.
-3,800 kg of materials were used and the actual labour hours worked were 2,000.
+The original budget is based on a standard direct material cost of $\mathfrak{L}4$ per kg of raw material, a standard direct labour cost of $\mathfrak{L}10$ per hour and a standard variable cost rate of $\mathfrak{L}6$ per direct labour hour.
+Each unit of output requires 0.5 kg of raw materials and 6 minutes of labour time.
+The actual cost of direct materials was found to be $\mathfrak{L}4.40$ per kg, the actual cost of direct labour was found to be $\mathfrak{L}11.00$ per hour and the actual variable overhead cost rate was $\mathfrak{L}5.60$ per direct labour hour.
+3,800 kg of materials were used and the actual labour hours worked were 1,000.

-Data relevant to the month of July are set out in Exhibit 22.14, as follows:
+Data relevant to the month of July are as follows: